How epigenetic alterations influence our life.

 Remember each and everything what you eat, what you do, your routine, how you sleep, how you live and even how you think, create changes in your epigenetic profile.

 Originally the mechanism was evolved for providing protection.
 It protects our genome from attacking by harmful transposable elements and microbial infection.
 Immediately, it methylates foreign DNA sequences and makes it inactive.
 For more detail understanding on different types of modification in epigenetic alteration click here.

-Though epigenetic always do a favour in evolution, it has some vulnerable effects on genome.
-Sickle cell anemia in which red blood cells become sickle shaped, protect us from malaria infection because malaria parasite cannot recognize a sickle shape RBC.
+Though epigenetic always do a favour in evolution, it has some vulnerable effects on the genome.
+Sickle cell anaemia in which red blood cells become sickle-shaped, protect us from malaria infection because malaria parasite cannot recognize a sickle shape RBC.

 Evolution is highly managed by epigenetic changes.
 Let’s understand it with another example, migration.
 Organisms have been transferred from one place to another place for a better life and survival.
 But they needed change, as Africa is a warm place if they migrated to Europe they needed a special mechanism which helps them to survive in the cold European climate.

 This need was satisfied by epigenetic alterations.
 Some random mutations established new allele for survival and epigenetic alteration maintained expression of this new allele in that environment.

 Though epigenetic always did favour in evolution, it has some vulnerable effects on our genome.
 Sickle cell anaemia in which red blood cells become sickle-shaped, protect us from malaria infection because malaria parasite cannot recognize a sickle shape RBC. in heterozygous condition sickle allele favours us but in homozygous dominant condition, it results in the anaemic condition.